JKincorperated/ustore/README.md

 > AES encryption on config files.

-> Automatic sha256 hashing on passwords
+> Automatic sha256 hashing on passwords with salt

 > High speeds for user R/W